 I offer supervision for counsellors, therapists and other professionals in both the private and voluntary sector.

-All professional therapists will ensure that they receive ongoing supervision of their practice.
-Therapists are accountable for their own working practice – the role of supervision is to provide a structure to allow the therapist to reflect on their clinical work and their own ongoing personal and professional development.
+All professional therapists should ensure that they receive ongoing supervision of their practice.
+Therapists are accountable for their own working practice – the role of supervision is to provide a structure for the therapist to reflect on their clinical work and their own ongoing personal and professional development.

 Supervision is a structured process of regular professional support that aims to promote your continuous personal and professional development through discussion and reflection.